Customer / Supplier Transparency Notice

 We process the following categories of data on customers and suppliers: Company name, legal form, business address, legal representatives and contact persons (name, given name, e-mail address and phone / fax numbers) as well as invoicing data.

-to offer you as a customer any other services that may be of interest to you, unless you have objected to the use of your data for marketing purposes.
+Creditsafe processes this data to prepare and execute a contract, to provide your employees with access to our services, to manage the account, including invoicing, customer relationship management and dealing with customer service enquiries and to offer to you as a customer any other services that may be of interest to you, unless you have objected to the use of your data for marketing purposes.

 The information we process has either been collected directly from the customer/supplier and the respective contacts at the customer / supplier or via publicly available information sources such as commercial registers or the website of the customer/ supplier.

-What is the legal basis for Creditsafe to process my data?
+What is the legal basis for Creditsafe to process your data?

-The legal basis for the processing of personal data is the General Data Protection Regulation, in particular
+The legal basis for the processing of personal data is as follows:

 - Art.
 6 (1) (f) GDPR, which permits processing for the protection of our legitimate interests, unless there is an outweighing interest of the natural person concerned which prohibits such processing.

-In addition, personal data is also processed by us on the basis of the consent given by the relevant data subjects.
+- Art.
+6 (1) (a) GDPR, which permits the processing based on the consent given by the relevant data subjects.
 You can revoke your consent at any time.
 This has no retroactive effect.
 However, due to your revoked consent we are then no longer allowed to process your data.
 The other regulations permitting data processing (Art.
 6 (1) (b) GDPR, Art.
 6 (1) (f) GDPR) remain unaffected.

-Personal data is stored on Creditsafe servers within the EU.
+Personal data is stored on servers located within the UK and EU.

-Is data transferred to a recipient outside of the European Union or the European Economic Area?
+Is data transferred to a recipient outside of the UK, European Union, or the European Economic Area?

 According to Art.
 15 GDPR you have the right to obtain information regarding all data we stored about you.